kbright1892/ECE595_Proj_PartB/README.md

 ## create_dataset.py

 - Takes the number of features to select as a command line argument
-- Reads the full dataset into a Pandas dataframe and drops all features beyong the argument value
+- Reads the full dataset into a Pandas dataframe and drops all features beyond the argument value
 - Labels the remaining features by their name in the dataset
 - Maps the labels, which are strings, to integers
   - 'M' for malignant becomes 1